 Don’t expect free theatre tickets, but we’ve got some pretty nifty things for you to do when it comes to the performing arts.
 Comedy, films, and a healthy amount of drama await you!

-Take a free acting masterclass at the Theatre Royal Haymarket.
+Take a free acting masterclass at this famous theatre in the West End.

-33. Or chortle away at the Top Secret Comedy Club, where regulars include Jack Whitehall, Omid Djalili, and Simon Amstell.
+Go to a show here where regulars include Jack Whitehall, Joanne McNally, Omid Djalili, and Simon Amstell.